-This document tracks downstream implementations of Gateway API and provides status and resource references for them.
+This document tracks downstream implementations and integrations of Gateway API and provides status and resource references for them.

-Implementors of Gateway API are encouraged to update this document with status information about their implementations, the versions they cover, and documentation to help users get started.
+Implementors and integrators of Gateway API are encouraged to update this document with status information about their implementations, the versions they cover, and documentation to help users get started.

 - Apache APISIX (work in progress)